Art History Research

 Find out more about our areas of research:

-A significant recent addition has been the establishment of the Centre for Textile Conservation and Technical Art History.
+A significant recent addition has been the establishment of the Kelvin Centre for Conservation and Cultural Heritage Research.
 Our established art historical strengths have therefore been augmented by an ambitious new emphasis on technical research and analysis.

 The subject area has strong links with external partners nationally and internationally through both project research and partnership working.

 We encourages and develop the best object-led research by our art historians, within an interdisciplinary environment in which the historical, theoretical, technical, museological and curatorial strands of the discipline are mutually reinforcing.